Open Banking is finally here: How will it impact your money choices?

 The shift towards an open banking system which puts more power in the hands of Australian customers is well and truly underway.

 The launch of Consumer Data Right (CDR) is the most significant milestone to date in this arena, as it allows Australian banking customers to share their own banking product data with third parties such as fintechs and other banks - making it easier than ever before to switch to a better deal.

 But why is this important?
 What’s involved?
-And when will this option become available to customers who don’t bank with the big four?
+And what are the benefits?
 Read on for more.

 What is Open Banking and Consumer Data Right (CDR)?

 Open Banking: A move towards greater transparency and open data in the banking sector.
 One which gives consumers greater freedom over their data and creates more competition by allowing third parties to more easily participate in the space.

 Consumer Data Right (CDR): An opt-in service overseen by the Australian Competition and Consumer Commission (ACCC) which allows consumers to share their data more easily with financial providers.
 Will also apply to energy and telecommunications in the coming years.

 - May 2017: Federal Government announces support of an open banking system in Australia and commissions a review on the subject in the following months.

 - May 2018: Government agrees with review recommendations including the creation of a Consumer Data Right (CDR).